wahrwolf/ba-thesis/chapters/200-background.md

 ### Prefix/Side Constraints
 Prefix or Side Constraints describe a class of domain control mechanisms, where additional tokens are provided for the neural network.
 This can be direct modifications in the text, like the decoration of certain important words or more general tags that are added in front of a sentence, word or even corpus.
-The concept of side constraint was introduced by \ref{sennrich} and adapted for domain control by \ref{korbus}
+The concept of side constraint was introduced by \cite{Sennrich:16} and adapted for domain control by \cite{kobus:16}